Leslie Duncan - Licensed Funeral Director

 Includes the preparation of legal documents for the purpose of registering with the Province of British Columbia and the delivery of permits and documents.

-Transfer of the deceased from the place of death to the funeral facility.
+Transfer of the deceased from the place of death to the funeral facility and to the crematorium.

-Includes use of the funeral facility for clerical functions and arrangements and possible service.
+Includes use of the funeral facility for clerical functions and arrangements.
 Also includes sheltering of the deceased at the funeral facility until time of disposition.

 Disinfection, preservation, and restoration of human remains for the purpose of viewing.
 (This is completed at the families discretion).